Flatness problem: Implication

 This tiny value is the crux of the flatness problem.
 If the initial density of the universe could take any value, it would seem extremely surprising to find it so 'finely tuned' to the critical value $\rho_c$.
 Indeed, a very small departure of Ω from 1 in the early universe would have been magnified during billions of years of expansion to create a current density very far from critical.
-In the case of an overdensity ($\rho > \rho_c$) this would lead to a universe so dense it would cease expanding and collapse into a Big Crunch (an opposite to the Big Bang in which all matter and energy falls back into an extremely dense state) in a few years or less; in the case of an underdensity ($\rho < \rho_c$) it would expand so quickly and become so sparse it would soon seem essentially empty, and gravity would not be strong enough by comparison to cause matter to collapse and form galaxies.
+In the case of an overdensity ($\rho > \rho_c$) this would lead to a universe so dense it would cease expanding and collapse into a Big Crunch (an opposite to the Big Bang in which all matter and energy falls back into an extremely dense state) in a few years or less; in the case of an underdensity ($\rho < \rho_c$) it would expand so quickly and become so sparse it would soon seem essentially empty, and gravity would not be strong enough by comparison to cause matter to collapse and form galaxies resulting in a big freeze.
 In either case the universe would contain no complex structures such as galaxies, stars, planets and any form of life.

 This problem with the Big Bang model was first pointed out by Robert Dicke in 1969, and it motivated a search for some reason the density should take such a specific value.

 Solutions to the problem

 Some cosmologists agreed with Dicke that the flatness problem was a serious one, in need of a fundamental reason for the closeness of the density to criticality.
 But there was also a school of thought which denied that there was a problem to solve, arguing instead that since the universe must have some density it may as well have one close to $\rho_{c}$ as far from it, and that speculating on a reason for any particular value was "beyond the domain of science".
 That, however, is a minority viewpoint, even among those sceptical of the existence of the flatness problem.
-Several cosmologists have argued that, for a variety of reasons, the flatness problem is based on a misunderstanding, but that seems to be widely ignored by many.
-Enough cosmologists saw the problem as a real one, however, for various solutions to be proposed.
+Several cosmologists have argued that, for a variety of reasons, the flatness problem is based on a misunderstanding.